Upfitting an enclosed truck

 Tip 2: Duct directly to the outside

 Think of the enclosed truck body as a closed system.
-Engines and other components produce heat, so adequate air circulation is required for cooling.
+Engines and other components produce heat, so proper cooling requires adequate air circulation.
 Fresh, cool air must be brought in, and hot air must be removed.
 The best way to prevent recirculation of the hot air created by an all-in-one is to either duct the hot air directly to the outside or duct cool air into the air intakes.

-In addition, engine exhaust fumes must be ducted to the outside because they contain carbon monoxide.
+In addition, engine exhaust fumes contain carbon monoxide, so they must be ducted to the outside.
 Never use an EnPak all-in-one inside a home or garage, even if doors and windows are open.
 Always read and follow all labels and the Owner’s Manual carefully.

 Avoid using exhaust pipe extensions or extra elbows to duct the exhaust fumes.
 This will cause back pressure in the engine exhaust and reduce flow through the combustion chamber.
 This compromises engine performance and can cause exhaust emissions issues.

-Ideally there would be no exhaust pipe extensions, but when extensions must be used, keep them to a minimum.
+Ideally there would be no exhaust pipe extensions.
+Keep extensions to a minimum when they must be used.
 Any extensions require the use of larger-diameter tubing — at least one and a half times the diameter of the stock exhaust pipe.

-Routing exhaust through the floor of the truck is discouraged because it requires at least two additional bends and several feet of exhaust pipe — resulting in excessive exhaust back pressure.
-Instead, it’s recommended to route exhaust through the closest sidewall or straight up through the roof if the unit is mounted on a stand.
+Routing exhaust through the floor of the truck is discouraged.
+It requires at least two additional bends and several feet of exhaust pipe — resulting in excessive exhaust back pressure.
+Instead, route exhaust through the closest sidewall or straight up through the roof for units mounted on a stand.